defo10/CodeSamples/flutter/README.md

 # what to look at

 It's all more or less the same.
-I would advise to have a look at lib/android/path/path_screen.dart .
+I would advise to have a look at [lib/android/path/path_screen.dart](lib/android/path/path_screen.dart) .
 The widget PathScreen is the main widget for displaying paths.
 I think there's a cool animation when the user wants to see more informations about the creator of the path.
-On a button click, the the button animates and reveals the creator's other paths.
-This is done in lib/android/path/path_creator.dart
+On a button click, the button animates and reveals the creator's other paths.
+This is done in [lib/android/path/path_creator.dart](lib/android/path/path_creator.dart)

 Otherwise, the structure is rather straightforward: